Understand Logic:

 Not all sugars are equal.
 Fruits, vegetables and nuts contain whole food sugars that have necessary nutrition like fiber, vitamins and minerals and control how your body processes sugar.

-3. How Much Sugar Is Too Much: Recommended Daily Intake
+3. Sugar Is Too Much: Recommended Daily Intake

 Almost all sugar is ok but too much will prevent weight loss.
 Added Sugar intake to a minimum’ is what health organizations recommend.
-General Guidelines: While the American Heart Association recommends that women shouldn’t have more than 25 grams (about 6 teaspoons) of added sugar a day and men shouldn’t have more than 36 grams (about 9 teaspoons), they still tend to eat more than that.
+Though males shouldn’t have more than 36 grams (about 9 teaspoons) and the American Heart Association advises women shouldn’t have more than 25 grams (about 6 teaspoons), they nevertheless often consume more than that.

 Bingeing or a negative relationship with food can develop from depriving yourself of all sugary foods.
 The way to do that is to enjoy sweets mindfully in moderation.